$129.00

 Conversational Spanish for Park Rangers and Wildlife Officers

-• Help lost park visitors
+• Assist lost or disoriented Spanish-speaking visitors

-• Know when slang and threatening language is being used
+• Recognize slang and potentially threatening language

-• Expand your professional skills
+• Strengthen your professional and communication skills

 Communicate Park Rules and Regulations